Please read the FAQ (Frequently Asked Questions) list below then call (360-927-1881) or email me if you have any questions.

 I. Recitals: Generally, we hold a year-end graduation type recital in early or mid June.
 Students are generally expected to learn and memorize 1-3 songs to perform for other students and family.
 This is an important part of the musical process: learning to share and perform before others.

 J. Concerts: I encourage kids to listen to as many pianists as they can.
 They can attend various recitals and concerts in the community.
 Listen, listen, and listen some more!
 And CDs can be fantastic as well.
 I am happy to provide suggestions.
 And I’ll even make a shameless plug here: You can hear me perform now and again in our community!

 I note here that there are some great performance at the local schools, and at Western Washington University.
 You can call the music department there (650-3130) and ask to receive their concert mailing list.
 Also check out the “Take Five” section of the Thursday edition of the Bellingham Herald

-K. Openings: I am currently teaching (mostly) Wednesdays and Thursdays.
+K. Openings: I am currently teaching (mostly) Thursdays and Fridays.
 I have a handful of openings and will do my best to schedule your student.
 Though not always possible, I try to schedule families together if they wish.
 And former students get schedule preferences over newer ones.